SteveALee/hyperapp2-explore/README.md

 ## A Cypress spec file that exercises and explains the hyperscript 2.0 API

+!!
+See instructions below for how to locally install and run these interactive docs in your browser.

 [Hyperapp](https://github.com/jorgebucaran/hyperapp) is a frontend micro 'framework' with:

 - elm-style architecture